rapporto/docs/source-lk-v1/api/eng/rest_eng/eng_rest_push.rst

     .. tab:: subscriptions

-        Description of the `deviceSubscriptions`_ parameter
+        Description of the `deviceSubscriptions`_ parameter.

         .. code-block:: json
            :linenos: